Flight For Life Transport System

 The medical team is comprised of a Flight Nurse and Flight Paramedic.
 All FFL medical personnel obtain certification and advanced training in areas specific to air medical transport.
 This training sharpens their assessment skills and enhances their clinical judgment.
 Flight For Life provides extensive continuing education for all medical crew members.

-Safety is the number one priority at Flight For Life, so the ultimate decision to initiate a flight rests with the pilot.
+Safety is the number one priority at Flight For Life.
+The pilot determines if a flight is going to be accepted, based on a number of factors.
 Weather is one of the most significant variables in any air medical transfer.
 Our pilots can quickly access computerized weather information systems to determine if it is possible to accept and complete a transport request.
 Each aircraft has two dedicated mechanics who are responsible for daily and scheduled maintenance.
 The mechanics, working as a team with the pilots at each site, guarantee peak aircraft safety and performance.

 Access to the Aircraft